-Her decision to run for the legislature stems from her growing concern that state government has become the victim of a "crisis mentality" ignoring small problems until they become large and then attempting to solve them with curves of the units of a crisis mentality which with sweeping, often untested, crash programs which exacerbate as often as mitigate the problems.
+Her decision to run for the legislature stems from her growing concern that state government has become the victim of a "crisis mentality" ignoring small problems until they become large and then attempting to solve them with sweeping, often untested, crash programs which exacerbate as often as mitigate the problems.
 Ms. Brady seeks to add a dimension of long-range planning to state government.